 Some common types of brain disorders that are frequently discussed are listed below:

-Brain injury is sometimes referred to as brain damage means the degeneration or damage of brain cells significant enough to cause long-term impairment or disability.
+Brain injury is sometimes referred to as brain damage which means the degeneration or damage to brain cells significant enough to cause long-term impairment or disability.
 Brain injuries can occur based on internal or external factors.
 Certain diseases such as meningitis, malaria, AIDS, and other infections can cause brain damage.
 Other causes include physical injuries, electrocution, shortage of oxygen, or poisoning.
 Brain injuries may range from mild to severe.

-A seizure is sudden abnormal electrical impulses in a group of cells within the brain and are defined as local or generalized.
+A seizure is sudden abnormal electrical impulses in a group of cells within the brain and is defined as local or generalized.
 There are six (6) types of defined generalized seizures that include Grand Mal, Myoclonic, Absence, Atonic, Tonic, and Clonic.
 A person having a seizure may convulse, collapse, have muscle spasms, loss of consciousness, or may display other types of short-lasting disturbances in the brain and/or levels of consciousness.
 Symptoms vary from individual-to-individual and based upon the source location of the seizure in the brain.
 When seizures occur more than once or over an extended time period, this may indicate epilepsy.

 A stroke is also referred to as a Cerebrovascular Accident (CVA) and is caused by a blocked blood vessel or a blood vessel that bursts.
 This condition creates a sudden loss of blood to the brain, thus leading to an oxygen deficit to the cells of the brain.
 Brain cells die when they no longer receive oxygen and nutrients from the blood.
 A stroke is considered a medical emergency and may cause neurological damage or death.
-Risk factors for stroke include: hypertension, atrial fibrillation, and diabetes.
+Risk factors for stroke include hypertension, atrial fibrillation, and diabetes.

 Autism is sometimes called classical ASD (Autism Spectrum Disorder) and is a developmental disorder that typically appears before the age of three.
 Autism is characterized by difficulty with social interaction and communication coupled with repetitive behavior.
 Autism affects every person differently by displaying varying degrees of the condition.
 It occurs in all socioeconomic and ethnic groups.
 An autistic child may fail to respond to their name and avoid eye contact with people.
 The rate of autism has increased exponentially worldwide with ratios as high as 60 per 10,000 in the 1990’s.
 Treatments available today include autism behavior therapies and communication therapy and medication for certain symptoms.